oiwjewe/network-security-detector/content/documentation.md

 <h3>Documentation</h3><br>

-Sure!
-Here's a detailed technical report for the entire script.
+A detailed technical report for the entire script.
 I’ll break it down by each section and function, explaining what they do:

 ---